 Professional development

-As a newly registered mental health nurse, you will usually have the opportunity to take part in a period of preceptorship.
-This transition phase is designed to help you further develop your practice and gain in confidence.
+As a newly registered mental health nurse, you'll usually have the opportunity to take part in a preceptorship programme.
+This transition phase is designed to help you further develop your knowledge and practice with the support of more experienced healthcare professionals.
 It covers fundamental competencies in patient care as well as broad skills in leadership, management, teaching and communication.

 Your registration with the NMC must be renewed every three years.
 To do this you need to show you have met revalidation requirements within that time, including completing 450 practice hours, which can be made up of providing care to patients, managing teams, teaching others or running a care service.